OctopusDeploy/docs/src/pages/docs/deployments/custom-scripts/aws-cli-scripts.md

 ![AWS script package](/docs/deployments/custom-scripts/images/step-aws-package.png)
 :::

-## Running Scripts in Octopus Cloud
+## Running scripts in Octopus Cloud

 Octopus Cloud uses a special type of worker pool called a [Dynamic Worker Pool](/docs/infrastructure/workers/dynamic-worker-pools).
 Octopus provides these, and you cannot easily install custom versions of the AWS tools on them.